aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mobi-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MOBI to FODS in Android Applications or Online App" h2="Export MOBI to FODS in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate MOBI to FODS conversion feature inside your android applications.
-Firstly, you can convert MOBI to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to FODS.
+<h2>Why to Convert</h2>

+The MOBI format is a popular format for e-books, but it is not compatible with many other applications.
+Therefore, it is often necessary to convert MOBI files to other formats, such as FODS, in order to make them more accessible and usable.

+<h2>How Aspose.Total Helps for MOBI to FODS Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of document manipulation and conversion APIs that can be used to convert MOBI to FODS.
+The process involves two steps: firstly, converting the MOBI file to HTML using Aspose.Words for Android via Java, and then converting the HTML to FODS using Aspose.Cells for Java.
+Aspose.Words for Android via Java is a feature-rich API that provides a wide range of document manipulation and conversion features, while Aspose.Cells for Java is a powerful spreadsheet API that can be used to convert HTML to FODS.
+Both APIs are easy to use and can be integrated into Android applications with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}